th1rst/learning/Projects/StartPage/Readme.md

 - DeepL Translate Widget (just their logo as a link)
 - Sidebar-navigation including removing and adding items
 - function to update the grid items (refresh to get dynamically generated div's)
+- saving settings (Grid Items in use and their location) to LocalStorage.

 What I like to implement in the future (in order):
-- saving settings (Grid Items in use and their location, Weather City ID) to LocalStorage.
+- saving weather settings to localStorage
 - whatever comes into mind, any input is highly appreciated